0day-ci/linux/Documentation/leds/leds-class.rst

 On init a LED driver that support a hardware mode should reset every blink mode set by default.

+Once a trigger has declared support for hardware-controller blinks, it will use blink_set() to try to offload his trigger on activation/configuration. blink_set() will return 0 if the requested modes set in trigger_data can be controlled by hardware or an error if both the mode bitmap is not supported by the hardware or there was a problem in the configuration.

+Following blink_set logic, setting brightness to LED_OFF with hardware control active will reset any active blink mode and disable hardware control setting the LED to off.

+It's in the LED driver's interest to know how to elaborate the trigger data and report support for a particular set of blink modes.
+For this exact reason explicit support for the specific trigger is mandatory or the driver returns -EOPNOTSUPP if asked to enter hardware mode with a not supported trigger.
+If the driver returns -EOPNOTSUPP on hw_control_configure(), the trigger activation will fail as the driver doesn't support that specific hardware blink modes or doesn't know how to handle the provided trigger data.

 Known Issues
 ============